Jesus Salud

 Jesus Salud (born 3 May 1963) is a Filipino-born American former professional boxer who held the World Boxing Association (WBA) super bantamweight title from 1989 to 1990.
 Salud also captured the NABF title four times, as well as the WBO & IBC titles.
-Originally from Sinait in the Philippines, he resides in Honolulu, Hawaii.
+Originally from Sinait in the Philippines, he resides in Honolulu, Hawaii After moving there at the age of 7.
+He grew up in the small community of Nānākuli on the leeward coastline of Oahu.